Art Basel Hong Kong canceled due to coronavirus

 The event is one of the main stops on the global arts calendar and has fast-grown in commercial importance, particularly in its ability to draw top collectors from mainland China and the region.
 Success at the fair has in recent years spurred international galleries to open outposts in the Asian metropolis.

+As of this weekend, travelers arriving from mainland China will face a compulsory 14-day quarantine upon reaching Hong Kong.

 Prior to Friday's announcement, calls for the cancellation of the fair had been building among some participating galleries.
-Health fears and commercial concerns arising out of the coronavirus outbreak compounded existing reservations arising from the pro-democracy protests that have rocked the city since June.
+Health fears and commercial concerns arising out of the coronavirus outbreak compounded existing reservations over the pro-democracy protests that have rocked the city since June.

 A group of 24 galleries, concerned about the impact of those demonstrations -- including an anticipated decline in attendance -- wrote to organizers in January, requesting a number of financial concessions.